UwUSnek/Lumen-Aurora/To-do list.md

   - Better progress and debugging, much longer compilation times

 - Avoid printing gigantic "affected source code" in errors when showing errors about incomplete large composite elements
+- Show list of allowed elements when OneOf fails, instead of whatever the first element specified in the pattern is

 - Add a "layers" button or something in the extension that shows the code colored based on different criteria or displays/hides informations
   - THIS DATA IS ON-DEMAND THROUGH COMPILER OPTIONS